CVS Health - Caregiving

 Adding a child flow

-Prototypes captured key interactions and ensured the experience felt helpful, not disruptive.
-The design focused on input behaviors—such as validation, focus states, and auto-advancing to the next field—to create a smooth and intuitive flow.
+Prototypes captured key interactions to ensure the experience felt helpful—not disruptive.
+The design emphasized refined input behaviors, including validation, focus states, and auto-advancing fields, to create a smooth and intuitive flow.

-“I can share additional prototypes that explore adding minors, adults, or pets, along with caregiver invitation flows.”
+“I can share additional prototypes that explore adding adults, or pets, along with caregiver invitation flows.”

 Dev hand off